365businessdev/docs/docs/en-us/365-business-address-validation/setup.md

 With the **ADDRVALIDATION-BASIC** permission set, users get access to the objects necessary to run address validation and prediction.
 However, setup data cannot be changed.

 <div class="alert alert-info">
-    <i class="fa-duotone fa-thin fa-lightbulb fa-lg" style="--fa-secondary-color: #00b7c3; --fa-primary-color: #111111;"></i> <strong>Note: <br>Please note that the authorization sets do not include permissions for standard tables, such as Customer, Vendor and Contact.<br>These permissions should be assigned separately via individual or standard authorization sets, if necessary.
+    <i class="fa-duotone fa-thin fa-lightbulb fa-lg"></i> <strong>Note: <br>Please note that the authorization sets do not include permissions for standard tables, such as Customer, Vendor and Contact.<br>These permissions should be assigned separately via individual or standard authorization sets, if necessary.
 </div>